 I’ve talked to so many restaurant owners who know their food is great, their service is solid, but they’re still not hitting the numbers they hoped for.
 The truth?
 It often comes down to how easy it is (or isn’t) for customers to place an order.

-- Biggest Benefit: By setting up your own online ordering system, you sell directly to customers and reduce commission fees by up to 90%, compared to platforms like Uber Eats or DoorDash.
+- Biggest benefit: Selling directly cuts commission fees by up to 90% versus apps like Uber Eats or DoorDash.

 What Is an Online Ordering System?

-An online ordering system lets your customers place food orders directly through your restaurant website or app, without having to call in or rely on third-party online ordering platforms like Uber Eats.
+An online ordering system is software that lets customers browse your menu, place orders, and pay directly through your restaurant’s website or app — without phone calls or third-party platforms like Uber Eats.

 Here’s what it helps you do: